-Harold MacMillan - Charlie Richardson - The Corporation 2003 & Noam Chomsky - Paul Foot - John Pilger - Andrew Marr TV - Alex Jones - Ruben Hinojosa - Misha Glenny - Mark Thomas TV - Tory!
+Harold Macmillan - Charlie Richardson - Noam Chomsky - Paul Foot - John Pilger - Andrew Marr TV - Alex Jones - Ruben Hinojosa - Misha Glenny - Mark Thomas TV - Tory!
 Tory!
 Tory!
-TV - The Empire Files & Peter Phillips -
+TV - The Empire Files & Peter Phillips - Dispatches TV -

 First of all the Georgian silver goes, and then all that nice furniture that used to be in the saloon.
 Then the Canalettos go.
 Harold Macmiillan

 The City is far more dishonest than anything I did before.
 The biggest organised crime in Britain was performed by the government stealing something the British people already owned and selling it back to them.
-Charlie Richardson, London gangsta, worked in City on release from Prison 1984
+Charlie Richardson, London gangster, worked in City on release from Prison 1984

 Privatisation: ‘You take a public institution and you give it to an unaccountable tyranny.’
-(Corporation & Privatisation) The Corporation 2003, Noam Chomsky
+Noam Chomsky, cited The Corporation, 2003

 The only difference is that the new monopolies are not answerable to any elected authority and provide the most lavish largesse for their top executives and shareholders.
 John Baker, a bureaucrat who ran the CEGB at £76,000 a year is now an ‘entrepreneur’ who runs National Power for £347,911 a year, plus share options.
 In the first full year of trading the electricity companies paid out more than £300 million in dividends to private individuals, funds, trusts and banks.
 Almost at once the market went into another spasm of greed.
 The new companies, using special powers given to them by Parkinson and Wake-ham (powers which had been specifically denied to the old nationalised companies) started to fund new gas fired power stations.
 The chief effect of this ‘dash for gas’ was to increase the overcapacity of power supply by a fantastic 25 per cent.